 Incubator is one of our flagship capacity-building programmes.
 It aims to support mid-to-senior levels-professionals from cultural centres involved or seeking involvement in European Projects such as Creative Europe or Erasmus +.
 The programme is designed to support social innovation within our network and sometimes beyond.

-Applications for Incubator 2020 are now closed.
-The Incubator 2021 call for projects will open in autumn 2020.
+Applications for Incubator 2021 are now closed.
+The selected projects will be announced in the first week of April 2021.

-Read more about Incubator 2020's 6 projects that the ENCC selected to support this year.
+Read more about the 6 projects that the ENCC selected in 2020 for its Incubator programme.

 The annual programme includes 4 phases: